brianlongmsc/archangel_thunderbird/README.md

-# archangel_thunderbird
+# Arch :angel: Thunder :bird:

-When the everywhere-eye asks you:
+When the everywhere-eye asks you:<br/>
-“Who is the emperor of the sky?”
+“Who is the emperor of the sky?”<br/>
-Take the Archangel's Thunderbird
+Take the Archangel's Thunderbird<br/>

-Go to Edgar Allen
+Go to Edgar Allen<br/>
-In the tower of sleep
+In the tower of sleep<br/>
-He'll tell you a story
+He'll tell you a story<br/>
-Which makes you to creep
+Which makes you to creep<br/>
-The echo of your cries is falling so deep
+The echo of your cries is falling so deep<br/>

-Rent a destroyer and sail to Cape Cod
+Rent a destroyer and sail to Cape Cod<br/>
-There lives a lion, they call him God
+There lives a lion, they call him God<br/>
-There is your elevator to Eden
+There is your elevator to Eden<br/>
-But a hole in the sky
+But a hole in the sky<br/>

-In shock-corridors standing
+In shock-corridors standing<br/>
-People with their eyes in their hands
+People with their eyes in their hands<br/>
-But they don't understand
+But they don't understand<br/>
-Don’t get with your confessional
+Don’t get with your confessional<br/>
-Flare into the vaulting flight of stairs
+Flare into the vaulting flight of stairs<br/>

-Baiting soldiers sleeping in melting house of wax
+Baiting soldiers sleeping in melting house of wax<br/>
-Why is the audience not taking the resurrection ax Thousands of windows burst open
+Why is the audience not taking the resurrection axe<br/>
+Thousands of windows burst open<br/>
-And the alarm bells are broken
+And the alarm bells are broken<br/>